 Again, it really comes down to personal preference as to which streaming service you would like to use.

-It always makes me laugh to think that Facebook is still going strong in today’s world.
+It always makes me laugh to think Facebook is still going strong in today’s world.
 I vividly remember when Facebook was created, and it’s crazy to see how far they’ve come.

-Before doing my research for this blog, I actually didn’t know they had their own esports streaming service.
+Before doing my research for this blog, I didn’t know they had their own esports streaming service.

 Facebook has created a separate website where fans can find the pages of their favorite streamers and game developers.